yangyutu/llm_book.github.io/_sources/docs/chapter_rag/basic_rag.md

 When adapt an generalist LLM to different usage scenarios, there are different approaches, including direct prompting, fine-tuning, and RAG.

 Each method has distinct characteristics as illustrated in {numref}`chapter_rag_fig_rag_vs_prompt_FT`.
-We used a quadrant chart to illustrate the differences among three methods in two dimensions: external knowledge requirements and model adaption requirements.
-Prompt engineering leverages a model's inherent capabilities with minimum necessity for external knowledge and model adaption.
-RAG can leverage external knowledge via information retrieval, making it excellet for knowledge intentsive tasks.
-In contrast, FT is suitable for customizing models to specific structures, styles, or formats.
+We used a quadrant chart to illustrate the differences among three methods in two dimensions: **external knowledge requirements and model adaptation requirements**.

-Prompt Engineering requires low modifications to the model.
-It is suitable for relative simple tasks without intensive external knowledge.
-RAG is particularly suitable dealing with dynamic knowledge tasks.
+From the external knowledge requirement perspective:
+* Prompt engineering leverages a model's inherent capabilities with minimum necessity for external knowledge and model adaption.
+* RAG can leverage external knowledge via information retrieval, making it excellet for knowledge intentsive tasks.
 For these tasks, indexing stage in RAG often has auto-refresh ability, enabling RAG to provide realtime knowledge updates and effective utilization of external knowledge sources with high interpretability.
 However, it comes with low latency scenarios, RAG has to spend extra time (~200-500ms) to perform retrieval.
-On the other hand, FT is more static, requiring retraining for knowledge updates and instruction following.
-It often demands significant computational resources for dataset preparation and training.
+* FT can also be used to inject knowledge.
+However, the process is expensive in terms of collecting data and conducting training.

+From the model adaptation perspective:
+* Prompt Engineering requires lowest modifications to the model.
+It is suitable for relative simple tasks without intensive external knowledge.
+However, the abiity to adapt model is limited to effectiveness of prompt engineering, which is not trivial for some tasks.
+* FT is suitable for customizing models to specific structures, styles, or formats.
+FT allows the model to generate responses to tailored to specific domains; Further, FT on speclialized labeled data can usually further enhance the model performance.
+* RAG enjoys the same model adaption flexibility like FT.
+Specifically, the retriever and generator can be both adapted to specific use cases.

 ```{figure} ../img/chapter_rag/RAG_vs_FT_vs_prompt.png
 ---